Upper Elementary Math

-This is a flexible course and Mrs. Barnett is available to help each family create a math plan that will work best for their specific circumstances.
+This is a flexible course and Mr. Adams is available to help each family create a math plan that will work best for their specific circumstances.

 Concepts covered in this course include but are not limited to multi-digit addition and subtraction, place value, math facts memorization with addition, subtraction, multiplication, and division, basic fractions, decimals, and percentages.